Close Menu

 WHAT IS A SOMATIC DISORDER?

 Have you ever had physical pain and gone to the doctor, only to be told that there is no reason for your pain?
-If you feel physical pain every day and there is no objective reason for your pain, then you may have a Somatic disorder.
-Somatic disorders require a diagnosis from a doctor.
+If you feel physical pain every day and there is no objective reason for your pain, then you may have a somatic disorder.
+Somatic disorders require treatment from a doctor.
+Please remember one thing.
+Doctors are not always right.
+There are times that a medical reason for your pain only comes to light after time.

-If you have a Somatic disorder, our legal team can help you win your SSDI and SSI case.
+Another client, after complaining for 7 years of stomach pain, died of a heart attack.
+Her doctor never looked at her heart, even though her mother and grandmother both died of heart attacks in their early 50’s.
+If you have a somatic illness, then our legal team can help you win your SSDI and SSI case.
 We can also help you apply for benefits online at Social Security’s website.

 somatic disorder 50 year old disabled woman under the GRID rules in pain sitting